mjonuschat/voron-mods/SB - CW2 Orbiter 2.0 - CAN (Enclosed)/README.md

 ## License

-This remix is - identical to the original work - licensed under the GNU General Public License v3.0, for more details check the [LICENSE](./LICENSE).
+This work is licensed under the GNU General Public License v3.0.